MohamedMesto/Dealna.de_v1.4/README.md

 * Line 96, Column 28: `'template literal syntax' is only available in ES6 (use 'esversion: 6')`
 * Line 115, Column 7: `Missing semicolon`

+### Fixes Applied
+1. **ESLint and JSHint Configuration:**
+   - Added `/* eslint-env es6 */` and `/* jshint esversion: 6 */` to support ES6.
+   - This explicitly tells linters that the script uses ES6 syntax.

+2. **Ensured ES6 Compatibility for Template Literals and Arrow Functions:**
+   - Verified ES6-compatible tools/environment usage.
+   - Added notes to indicate the ES6 usage for future reference.

 These issues have been fixed.
 Screenshots of the validation results are shown below:

 ![js\_errors](assets/images/readme_images/js_errors.png)